morganlyle/Impulse/journals/Nellies_star_log.md

 Today I worked on:

-* Got data working for models from inventory.json file
+* Got data working for models from inventory.json file.

-* Learned how to get pgadmin set up.
+* Learned how to get pgadmin set up for tests.

+* Continued working through CI cookbook

 Adrian found the answer to the data issue!
 In objects in the json file, need to have 'model', not 'models'.
 And the json file needs to be in the directory with manage.py.
 Lookin good, now!

+We've started on a gitlab-ci yaml file, and are keeping it in readme form for now so that gitlab doesn't try to start integrating it before we're ready.

 ## Aug 4, 2022